Dual curvature measures for log-concave functions: Introduction

 Let $q>0$.
 The $(q-n)$-th moment of a density function $f$ is defined as

 if it exists.
 The moment $\widetilde{V}_q$ is a natural extension of dual quermassintegrals to the set of log-concave functions (which in turn justifies this notation).
-Indeed, if $f=1_K$ where $K$ is some convex body that contains the origin in its interior, then, by integration via polar coordinates, one immediate has
+Indeed, if $f=1_K$, where $1_K$ is the characteristic function of some convex body $K$ that contains the origin in its interior, then, by integration via polar coordinates, one immediately has